 With one of the highest octane ratings of any transportation fuel, ethanol increases the energy efficiency of an engine.
 When using ethanol blends, vehicles have comparable power, acceleration, payload capacity, and cruising speed to those using gasoline.
-However, because ethanol contains less energy per gallon than gasoline; vehicle range (the distance a vehicle can travel on a tank of fuel) can be slightly less.
+However, because ethanol contains less energy per gallon than gasoline; fuel efficiency, or distance traveled on one gallon of fuel, is slightly less.
 Ethanol is also less flammable than gasoline; it is safer to store, transport, and refuel.